mozilla/aestimia/README.md

 * `PORT` is the port that the server binds to.
 Defaults to 3000.

+* `SSL_KEY` is the path to a private key to use for SSL.
+If this is provided, the server must be accessed over HTTPS rather than HTTP, and the `SSL_CERT` environment variable must also be defined.

+* `SSL_CERT` is the path to a SSL certificate.
+If this is provided, the server must be accessed over HTTPS rather than HTTP, and the `SSL_KEY` environment variable must also be defined.

 ## Themes

 Aestimia looks like generic [Bootstrap][] out of the box, but it